phpearth/docs/faq/packages/packages.md

 read_time: "2 min"
 updated: "February 18, 2016"
 group: "general"
+redirect_from: "/faq/php-libraries-scripts-and-code/"
-permalink: "/faq/php-libraries-scripts-and-code/"
+permalink: "/faq/packages/php-libraries-scripts-and-code/"

 compass:
-  prev: "/faq/how-to-increase-upload-size-in-php/"
+  prev: "/faq/packages/what-is-composer/"
-  next: "/faq/php-pagination/"
+  next: "/faq/security/php-security-issues/"
 ---

 There are many places for you to find open source PHP libraries that you can use